stellar-deprecated/solar/docs/unorganized-stuffs.md

 ## Designed with the assumptions
 - Developer might not have access to html code (unable to add/remove classes)
-- Developer either familiar with kelp or has time to learn about kelp (not for hackathons)
+- Developer either familiar with solar or has time to learn about solar (not for hackathons)
-- Bandwidth is somewhat cheap (it's fine to have kelp styles mirror lib for styling with classes)
+- Bandwidth is somewhat cheap (it's fine to have solar styles mirror lib for styling with classes)
 - CSS class namespace is a scarce commodity (careful naming of classes)

 ## Design decisions and rationale